Can a Sunburn Cause Hair Loss?

 3. Neuropathic Effects on the Scalp

 Sunburn can lead to scalp dysesthesia, a condition characterized by abnormal sensations such as burning or itching in the absence of visible skin disease.
-This neuropathic phenomenon may be linked to nerve damage or heightened sensitivity, potentially affecting hair health.
+This neuropathic phenomenon may be linked to nerve damage or increased sensitivity of the scalp after sunburn, potentially affecting hair health.

 4. DNA Damage and Hair Follicle Integrity